 Switches of switched socket-outlets shall withstand, without excessive wear or other harmful effect, the mechanical, electrical and thermal stresses occurring in normal use.
 Compliance is checked by the following test:

-The switches are tested at rated voltage and rated current (cos ϕ = 0.8 ± 0.05) in the apparatus as specified in Clause 20.
+The switches are tested at rated voltage and rated current (cos ϕ = 0.8 ± 0.05) in the apparatus as specified in 20.
 The number of operations is as shown in Table 101.

-Table 101 – Number of Operations for Normal Operations Test
+Table 101 Number of Operations for Normal Operations Test

+(Clause 21)